Now Hiring on O‘ahu

 Hawai‘i has no commercial casinos — which is exactly why trained party dealers are the people running the tables at every corporate retreat, resort wedding, and command-farewell night on O‘ahu.
 We're hiring locally.
 Training is free.

-✓ Free Hands-On Training ✓ Nights & Weekends Only ✓ Up to $60/hr Plus Tips
+✓ Free Hands-On Training ✓ Nights & Weekends Only ✓ Cash Tips You Keep

 Quick Answer

 Casino Party Dealers is recruiting and training casino party dealers across Honolulu and O‘ahu — Waikīkī, Ko Olina, Kakaʻako, Kailua, Pearl City, and Kāneʻohe.
 Hawai‘i prohibits commercial gambling, so casino-themed parties (no real money wagered) are the only legal format — and the only place to deal the games here.
-Training is free, no experience is required, and certified Honolulu dealers earn up to $60 per hour plus cash tips at 4-hour evening events.
+Training is free, no experience is required, and certified Honolulu dealers are the life of every 4-hour evening event — keeping all of their cash tips.

 Why Honolulu